 Divide the number of colonies by the volume plated and then multiply by the dilution factor to obtain the CFU/ml value for a particular dilution.
 In the example in Table 1, the count at the 10-6 dilution was 70.
 Divide this value by 0.1 ml to get the CFU/ml value for the diluted culture.
 Then multiply this value by the dilution factor (106) to obtain the CFU/ml value of the undiluted culture (7.0 x 108).

-Plot the OD600 (y-axis) versus time in h (x-axis) to identify the logarithmic phase of growth26.
+Plot the OD600 (y-axis) versus time in hr (x-axis) to identify the logarithmic phase of growth26.

-NOTE: Choose a OD600 reading that is in the logarithmic phase of growth that can be used as a target OD600 for growing day cultures.
-This growth curve provides an estimate of the CFU/ml of the day culture when grown to a certain OD reading.
+NOTE: This growth curve provides an estimate of the CFU/ml of the day culture when grown to a certain OD reading.
+Choose a OD600 reading that is in the logarithmic phase of growth that can be used as a target OD600 for growing day cultures.
 These data now can be used to estimate the CFU in a culture for preparation of inoculum (Procedure 3).

 Preparation of the inoculum for experimental infection with L. monocytogenes.